LocalGovIMS/localgov-ims/docs/database-initialisation-and-seed-data.md

-# Database initialisation & Seed data
+# Database Initialisation & Seed Data

 Entity Framework uses database initialisers to manage how and when code first model changes are applied to the database.
 There are serveral initialisers available and it's possible to create your own custom initialiser.
 By default Entity Framework uses an initialiser which will create the database if it doesn't exist.

-# Suggested reading
+# Suggested Reading

 1. [Code First and Database Initialization](https://docs.microsoft.com/en-us/archive/msdn-magazine/2016/november/cutting-edge-code-first-and-database-initialization)

-# Custom initialiser
+# Custom Initialiser

-A custom initialiser has been used to allow us to run db initialisation SQL scripts depending on what environment we're targetting.
+A custom initialiser has been used to allow us to run database initialisation SQL scripts depending on what environment we're targeting.

-# How to use an initiliser
+# How To Use An Initialiser

 First you can decide whether to use it or not.
 If you don't want to use it, do nothing.